btingle/image-tool/README.md

 # image-tool
-Short python script for basic image manipulation tasks on the command line
+Short python script for resizing and padding images.

+Add it to your .[shell]rc file like so: "alias convert="python .../dir/convert.py"